-On the basis of the diagrams and numerical results some essential statements can be made.
+On the basis of the diagrams and numerical results some essential statements can be done.

-- The structural elongation caused by the interlacing and crimping of the yarns adding to that the elastic pulling out of the grips is rather large (about 8%). - (2) The large measured structural elongation means that it is important to take into account for modeling the deformation and, e.g., the drape behavior of the fabric. - (3) The yarn strength utilization of ideal E-bundle consisting of independent yarns of 50 mm length is 78.2%, which is relatively small.
-The measured utilization was larger than 100%, meaning that the interlaced crosswise yarns bind together the segments of the loaded yarns, forcing them strongly to work together, and by that, a relatively small effective length is realized that is much smaller than the gauge length of the fabric sample. - (4) The effective bundle length values (l_o) determined by the shifted and rescaled E-bundle curves using Equation (4) are larger than the weave cell sizes (δ) , indicating that the crosswise interlacing yarns can slip on the loaded ones causing an increase in the bundle length. - (5) The slippage of interlacing yarns given by the positive difference l_o - δ (see Table 5), which is in relation with certain friction and shear effects, indicates that it can also be an important factor in modeling the deformation and drape behavior of fabrics.
+- (1) The structural elongation caused by the interlacing and crimping of the yarns adding to that the elastic pulling out of the grips is rather large (about 8%). - (2) The large structural elongation means that it is important to take into account of describing the drape behavior of the fabrics. - (3) The yarn strength utilization of ideal E-bundle consisting of independent yarns of 50 mm length is 78.2% which is relatively small.
+The measured utilization was larger than 100% meaning that the interlaced crosswise yarns bind together the segments of the loaded yarns forcing them strong working together and by that a relatively small effective length is realized much smaller than the gauge length of the fabric sample. - (4) The effective bundle length values $(l_o)$ determined by the shifted and rescaled E-bundle curves using Equation (4) are larger than the weave cell sizes $(\delta)$ indicating

+- that the crosswise interlacing yarns can slip on the loaded ones causing the increase of the bundle length. - (5) The slippage of interlacing yarns which is in relation with certain friction and shear effects indicates that it can be also important factor for modeling the drape behavior of fabrics.

-On the basis of these results, the E-bundle based modeling of the tensile strip test of fabrics in the main directions can be well used for analyzing the tensile measurements and the structural-mechanical behavior of fabric specimens tested.
+E-bundle based modeling of the tensile strip test of fabrics in the main directions can be well used for analyzing the tensile measurements and the structural-mechanical behavior of fabric specimens tested.